• Menu

 Tunnel entrance number #2.

 Admission to the mine is free, which opens each season on Memorial Day weekend.
 Once the snow comes in the fall, the mine closes again for the year.
-Although winter weekend snowshoe or cross-country ski trips are available with special reservations.
+Although winter weekend snowshoeing or cross-country ski trips are available with special reservations.

 All ages are welcome on this family-friendly tour.
 Children must be accompanied by a parent at all times.
 Proper footwear is recommended for hiking around 10,300 feet.